Proxy bomb

-The proxy bomb, also known as a human bomb, is a tactic that was used mainly by the Provisional Irish Republican Army (IRA) in Northern Ireland during the conflict known as "the Troubles".
+The proxy bomb, also known as a human bomb, is a tactic that was used mainly by the Provisional Irish Republican Army (IRA) in Northern Ireland during the Troubles.
 It involved forcing people (including off-duty members of the British security forces or people working for the security forces) to drive car bombs to British military targets after placing them or their families under threat or held as hostages.
 The tactic has also been used by Ulster Loyalist militants and was later adopted by the FARC in Colombia and by rebels in the Syrian Civil War.

 The tactic has been compared to a suicide bomb, but each bomber is coerced, rather than being a volunteer.

 Early proxy bombs

 Irish Republican Army

 The first proxy bomb attacks took place in Northern Ireland during the Troubles.
 By 1973, increased searches and surveillance by the British security forces were making it harder for IRA members to plant their bombs and escape.
 In response, the IRA introduced the proxy bomb tactic in March of that year.
 In the early proxy bombings, the driver and nearby civilians would usually be given enough time to flee the area before the bomb detonated.
 One of the proxy bomb attacks carried out by the IRA during this period took place in 1975, when an employee of Northern Ireland's Forensics Laboratory in Newtownbreda was forced to drive a car laden with explosives to the building.
 The explosion caused moderate damage, and operations resumed quickly.
 The Laboratory would be the subject of one of the largest IRA bombings in 1992, when a 1,700 kg van bomb, abandoned in the compound parking lot, demolished the facilities and caused widespread damage within a radius of 1 km.